nodejs/Gzemnid/doc/Using_pre-built_datasets.md

-Each line corresponds to a single package with all it's nested dependencies — i.e. every versions that would end up installed on the dataset build date if one tried to install the latest version of the correpponding package.
+Each line corresponds to a single package with all it's nested dependencies — i.e. every versions that would end up installed on the dataset build date if one tried to install the latest version of the corresponding package.

-Due to that, a single line could include different versions of a single package, that means that `npm i` for that package would result in several versions of some dep being installed in the tree.
+Due to that, a single line could include different versions of a single package, that means that `npm i` for that package would result in several versions of some dependency being installed in the tree.

 If you would want to search for `lodash@4.1.*`, use `lodash@4.\1\.`, if you want to search for `lodash@4.17.1`, use `lodash@4\.17\.1"` to